The Forerunner

 Lord of Wind and Waves

 35 Now on the same day, when evening had arrived, he said to them, “Let’s cross over to the other side.”
 36 So leaving the crowd behind, the disciples9 took him with them in the boat, just as he was; and other boats were with him as well.
 37 Then a fierce gale arose on the sea, and the waves kept breaking into the boat, so much so that the boat was nearly swamped.
 38 But Jesus himself was in the stern, asleep on the cushion.
-So they woke him up and said to him, “Teacher, don’t you care that we’re about to die?”
+So they woke him up and said to him, “Teacher, don’t you care that we’re going to die?”
 39 Then he got up, sharply10 commanded the wind, and said to the sea, “Hush!
 Be still!”
 And the wind died down, and a great calm fell upon the waters.
 40 And he said to the men, “Why are you so afraid?
 Are you still without any faith at all?”
 41 Then great fear took hold of them,11 and they began saying to one another, “Who then is this, that even the wind and the sea obey him?”

 Notes